-Will my teleconverter work with this lens from Nikon?
+Will my teleconverter work with this lens?

 One of the most common questions regarding Nikon and 3rd Party lenses is "Will lens X work with teleconverter Y?"
 To help answer such questions, the Nikonians Team has create this TC compatibility chart

-General tele converter usage
+Tele converter usage

 Teleconverters (“converters” or “TC’s”) are a relatively inexpensive way of extending the focal length, and hence the range, of an existing lens.
 However, their usage comes at a price in performance terms.
 Typically, AF speed may be reduced, and any tendency of the lens to “hunt” may increase.
 Image quality (resolution and contrast) is likely to be degraded somewhat.
 Lastly, an inevitable result of using any converter is a lessening of light transmission, and hence a darker viewfinder: